-Information about scholarships from private foundations, professional organizations, religious organizations, community organizations, and civic groups may be available in your community or over the Internet.
+Information about scholarships from private foundations, professional organizations, religious organizations, community organizations, and civic groups may be available in your community or on the Internet.
 The Internet offers a wide range of free information and resource listings for students and prospective students in all areas of study.
-In addition, students can find free information in the reference section of local libraries (usually under “student aid” or “financial aid”) which may include information about private scholarships.

 NOTE: Students awarded any scholarships from sources outside of UNCSA are required to report the amount and source to the Office of Student Financial Aid.
 If your financial aid package includes need-based aid, it is possible that a reduction in previously-awarded aid may be necessary.

 Applicants must file a new FAFSA each year of enrollment to continue to be considered for need-based aid.
-Applicants can complete the FAFSA online at the following Internet address www.fafsa.ed.gov.
+Applicants can complete the FAFSA online at the following Internet address: https://fafsa.gov/.
 Awards may vary from year to year based on changes in family circumstances and availability of funds.